virgili0/Virgilio/README.md

 - Cloud Computing (coming soon)

+Also I organize and collect for you some **Specializations**.
+They are optional but highly recommended, and you need them in order to expand day-by-day your skillset and your expertise.

 You will both understand theory and be able to apply it in practice, with hands-on projects.

 If carefully followed they will bring you to a complete awareness and expendable skill from scratch.